Can a molecule be beautiful?

 The molecules in the CMD’s boutique library are far more complex than those you’d find in standard, off-the-shelf compounds.
 That makes them more like the biologically active molecules found in nature, and more likely to deliver precision treatments that aren’t toxic to healthy cells.
 But it also makes them challenging to synthesize.
 In fact, drug makers traditionally prefer to use simple molecules because they are easier to create in the lab.

-Now, the CMD’s work is entering a new phase, as an international network of biomedical researchers begins tapping the library for compounds that could lead to new drug discoveries.
+The CMD’s work is now entering a new phase, as an international network of biomedical researchers begins tapping the library for compounds that could lead to new drug discoveries.
 More than 40 scientists are already testing samples from the CMD, and together they have identified some 300 molecules as biologically active, meaning that they can interact with living cells and so potentially lead to therapies.
 “It’s very exciting to see the molecules having efficacy against an important biological target,” says Porco.

-The heart of the CMD is on the eighth floor of BU’s Life Science & Engineering Building, where two freezers store the glass vials containing the library’s 3,500 current samples, frozen solid and kept at a constant −30° C. Robotic sample handlers dispense tiny drops of compound onto plastic plates that can be sent out to collaborators, who typically test thousands of samples at once.
+The heart of the CMD is on the eighth floor of BU’s Life Science & Engineering Building, where two freezers store the glass vials containing the library’s 3,500 current samples, frozen solid and kept at a constant minus 30 degrees C. Robotic sample handlers dispense tiny drops of compound onto plastic plates that can be sent out to collaborators, who typically test thousands of samples at once.
 The collaborators get the samples for free, thanks to bridge funding from Boston University that kicked in when the NIH grant expired in 2013.

 Guy and his colleagues have zeroed in on one CMD compound, part of a class of naturally occurring chemicals called rocaglates, which shows special promise against pediatric brain tumors.
 First discovered in mahogany bark, rocaglates stop cells from making certain proteins.
 “This makes them very useful for understanding how the production of proteins becomes deranged in cancer cells,” says Luke Whitesell, a researcher at the Whitehead Institute in Cambridge, Mass., who is also evaluating rocaglates from the CMD for their cancer-fighting potential.
 Because cancer cells need to make an extraordinary amount of protein to keep growing, says Whitesell, rocaglates have the potential to shut down cancers by shutting off some kinds of protein synthesis.

 Whitesell and his colleagues have identified a CMD rocaglate, dubbed RHT, that’s unusually potent against blood cancers like myeloid leukemia.
 Whitesell is still not sure why the compound is so powerful, but he thinks it’s because these cancers need a constant supply of certain short-lived proteins to survive.
-“When production of these proteins is impaired by the rocaglates, even briefly, their levels drop and the cancer cells die,” says Whitesell.
+“When production of these proteins is impaired by the rocaglates, even briefly, their levels drop and the cancer cells die,” he says.
 The team reported on RHT in Science in 2013.

-Though compounds like rocaglates occur in nature, harvesting sufficient quantities for analysis is extremely difficult, which is what makes the CMD library so valuable.
+Although compounds like rocaglates occur in nature, harvesting sufficient quantities for analysis is extremely difficult, which is what makes the CMD library so valuable.
 “Often hits are being a dead end for biologists if there is no way to acquire adequate amounts of the material for further testing,” says Whitesell.
 The CMD turns that dead end into a new beginning.

 Taking on orphan diseases

 In Tres Cantos, Spain, CMD research fellow John Kavouris (CAS’11) is now testing more than 100 new compounds against a dreaded disease called leishmaniasis.
 The parasitic infection, carried by sand flies, causes disfiguring skin sores; in its most serious form, the parasite migrates to organs like the spleen and liver, where it is deadly if not treated.
-The World Health Organization estimates that more than a million people will be infected, and as many as 30,000 will die of the disease, each year.
+The World Health Organization estimates that more than a million people will be infected, and as many as 30,000 will die of the disease each year.
 Among parasitic diseases, only malaria is more deadly.

 Brown and Porco see fighting neglected diseases as part of the mission of university libraries like the CMD.
-“Our focus on orphan diseases comes largely from a ‘How can I help?’ mentality,” says Brown.
+“Our focus on orphan diseases comes largely from a how-can-I-help mentality,” says Brown.
 “We certainly lack the manpower of a major pharmaceutical company, so we want to focus on the areas of drug discovery in which we can be the most useful.”

-That mentality lead CMD co-PI Scott Schaus (CAS’95) to reach out to James McKerrow, a parasitology expert now at UC San Diego, to see if he would be willing to screen CMD compounds against the diseases he studies, including many—like leishmaniasis, African sleeping sickness, and Chagas disease—that are largely neglected by most drugmakers.
+That mentality led CMD co–principal investigator Scott Schaus (CAS’95) to reach out to James McKerrow, a parasitology expert now at UC San Diego, to see if he would be willing to screen CMD compounds against the diseases he studies, including many—like leishmaniasis, African sleeping sickness, and Chagas disease—that are largely neglected by most drugmakers.
 In 2012, the CMD team got the call they were waiting for: McKerrow had a “hit.”
 Two CMD compounds were active against the leishmania parasite in cells.
 More good news arrived eight months later.
 McKerrow’s team had tested the compounds in mice infected with leishmaniasis and found that they significantly reduced the number of parasites colonizing their organs.

 “We were thrilled on the day that we learned these specific compounds reduced leishmania parasite counts in infected mice,” says Brown.
 “Going from a hit to an effective compound in a live animal model is a big leap, and it is tremendously exciting.”